John-Ling/Simple-Socket-Server/README.md

 # Simple-Socket-Server
-Made a simple socket server because I could.
+Made a socket server because I could.

 ## How to use
 Users use basic_client.py to connect to the server and wait until an operator connects and selects them.